-Comlab's research topics cover a broad range of topics in the field of digital communications, digital signal processing, communications networks and machine learning.
-In particular, our current efforts are focused on three main research fields:
+ComLab’s research encompasses a broad spectrum of digital communications, advanced signal processing, networking, and machine learning.
+Our current efforts are strategically focused on four pillars of innovation:

 About Space-D